IBM/intro-to-ml-with-sklearn/workshop/01-python-and-pandas-refresher.md

 Throughout this workshop, we will be using Pandas to load, explore, and manipulate the data into the format needed for training our Machine Learning models later.

-### What are Matplotlib and Seaborn
+### What is Seaborn

-While loading the data and exploring the statistical information about is useful, often times we find useful insight in visually inspecting the data.
-This is why there are numerous opensource libraries available in Python to enable data visualization. `matplotlib` and `seaborn` are two of the most popular libraries in this category.
+While loading the data and exploring the statistical information about is useful, often times we find useful insight in visual representations of the data.
+This is why there are numerous open-source libraries available in Python to enable data visualization. `matplotlib` and `seaborn` are two of the most popular libraries in this category.

 !!! info
-    **`seaborn` vs. `matplotlib`:** Keep in mind that `seaborn` is a higher level library wrapped around `matplotlib`.
+    **`seaborn` vs. `matplotlib`:** `seaborn` is a higher level library wrapped around `matplotlib` and it is highly tailored to visualizing the data structures that `Pandas` uses.
 This means that if you can achieve what you need using `seaborn`, that route will almost always be simpler and quicker.

-If you need more details on how to customize your plots or looking for the syntax for creating specific plots, the best place to start is the [documentation for `matplotlib` ](https://matplotlib.org)and the [documentation for `seaborn`](https://seaborn.pydata.org) as they are filled with examples and sample code.
+If you need more details on how to customize your plots or looking for the syntax to create specific plots, the best place to start is the [documentation of `matplotlib` ](https://matplotlib.org)and the [documentation of `seaborn`](https://seaborn.pydata.org) as they are filled with examples and sample codes.

 ## Exercises